 Applying for an Immigration Bond

 Every year there are thousands of immigrant detainees that are released from detention on nationwide immigration bonds.
-To find out if you are eligible for an immigration bail bond or get the lowest immigration bond possible, discuss your case personally with your immigration attorney who is experienced in handling deportation cases, such as one from US Immigration Bonds & Insurance Services, Inc.
+To find out if you are eligible for an immigration bail bond, to learn more about immigration bonds, or to get the lowest immigration bond possible, discuss your case personally with your immigration attorney who is experienced in handling deportation cases, such as one from US Immigration Bonds & Insurance Services, Inc.

 In order to be eligible for an immigration bond, an individual must meet the following criteria: